 Vertices: Extraneous vertices may compromise quality and processing time.
 Use the Simplify Line tool to remove them if applicable.

-This tool operates by assessing graphic conflicts of symbolized features.
-The symbology extent and the reference scale are considered in conjunction with one another.
-Run this tool only after you have finalized the appearance of your symbols, and ensure that the reference scale corresponds to the final intended output scale.
+This tool assesses graphic conflicts of symbolized features.
+The symbology extent and the reference scale are used in conjunction with one another.
+Run this tool only after you have finalized the appearance of the symbols, and ensure that the reference scale corresponds to the final intended output scale.

 An error will occur if line and outline symbol widths equal zero.
 To eliminate certain features from display, consider using a definition query on the layer.